A world financial registry

 Income and wealth inequality have increased dramatically in the United States since the 1980s, much more than in the rest of the developed world.
 Policies play a key role in shaping the distribution of economic resources.
 A progressive wealth tax could make growth in America equitable again.

-- NEW: Republican tax plan slams workers and job creators in favor of the rich and inherited wealth, Washington Center for Equitable Growth, Emmanuel Saez and Gabriel Zucman, 7 November 2017.
+- Republican tax plan slams workers and job creators in favor of the rich and inherited wealth, Washington Center for Equitable Growth, Emmanuel Saez and Gabriel Zucman, 7 November 2017.

 - Our broken economy, in one simple chart, New York Times, David Leonhardt, 7 August 2017.